mjkaufer/Messer/README.md

 	"password": "password"
 }
 ```
-Fill in the email you use for facebook, along with your facebook password
+Fill in the email you use for Facebook, along with your Facebook password

 ## Usage

-Simply type `messer path/to/config.json`, replacing `path/to/config.json` with the path to your `config.json`
+If you stored your credentials in a json, simply type `messer path/to/config.json`, replacing `path/to/config.json` with the path to your `config.json` Otherwise, type `messer` and input your email and password as you are prompted for them.
+The password will not be visible as you type it in.

 Once you're logged in, you'll see a REPL.